 Stage Model of Memory

-The stage of memory that registers information from the environment and holds it for 1/4-3 seconds. large capacity for info
+The stage of memory that registers information from the enviromnet and holds it for a very brief period of time.

 Category of long-term memory that includes memories of different skills, operations, and actions.